 When installed between the actual keypad driver and Lights/Advanced Lighting Scenes(ALS), this driver allows you to set the LED colors on the keypad, to blink LEDs using programming commands and to disable the keypad altogether (for parties, etc.).
+You may even re-enable the keypad locally with a "secret" button sequence.

-**NEW** If Up and Down keys are used on the keypad, the driver is able to simulate an 8th key, achieved when both Up and Down are pressed simultaneously.
+If Up and Down keys are used on the keypad, the driver is able to simulate an 8th key, achieved when both Up and Down are pressed simultaneously.
 Only Single Tap is available for simultaneous press.

 The driver provides three sets of output connections (passthrough) which enable control of three sets of Lights/ALS, including full dimming capability.
 Simply use Single, Double and Triple taps on a keypad button.